-The growth of towns and cities in Nigeria urban area and metropolitan areas has risen, with various planning problems such as slum, shanty towns, waste management, housing availability, pollution, poverty and several others.
-The need for proper management of these problems and creating solutions to solving them is of necessity.
-Various ideas and strategies had been used in the past by the authorities concerned, especially in Lagos State metropolis, such as Lagos Island.
+The growth of towns and cities in Nigeria urban area and metropolitan areas has risen, with diverse planning problems such as waste management, pollution, slum, shanty towns, housing availability, poverty and several others as described by Ibem, Anosike and Azuh (2011) on the challenges in public housing provision in Nigeria.
+The need for proper management of these problems and creating sustainable solutions to solving them is of necessity.

 Lagos Island is the heartbeat of the Lagos metropolis.
-In the 17th, 18th and 19th centuries, it was the abode of different people from various continents of the world, precisely during the slave trade activities of the 17th century.
-Though the activities of the Europeans in slave trade had come and gone, the indelible marks left by the slave trade can still be seen.
+In the 17th, 18th and 19th centuries, it was the living place for different people from different continents of the world, precisely during the slave trade activities of the 17th century.
+Though, the activities of the Europeans in the slave trade business is no more, the indelible marks left by these activities of the slave trade is still visible.
 These marks have become part and parcel of the history of Lagos State, one of such is in the housing types and designs, street layouts found in Lagos Island and some of these marks have become an unkempt remains.
+Various ideas and strategies had been used in the past by the authorities concerned, especially in Lagos State metropolis, such as Lagos Island.
+Lagos Executive Development Board (LEDB), which was initially given the responsibility of clearing slums and ghettos in Lagos and transforming them into a planned and habitable environment in the late 1920s.
+Other government agencies such as Ikeja Area Planning Authority (IAPA) and Epe Town Planning Authority (ETPA) were involved with the planning issues at the time (Lagos State Bureau of Statistics, 2013).

-Different governments in Lagos State in the last five decades had used measures such as slum clearance, urban renewal, urban development amongst others, in bringing a serene urban development to the city, as explained in studies such as Agbola and Jinadu(1997); Gandy (2006); Ilesanmi (2010).
-Also, in recent time, the issue of smart city agenda is on the increase.
-This study undertook a documentation of the characteristics of the existing buildings in the residential district areas of Lagos Island, considering the historical changes in the building types found in these areas, how these buildings characteristics fit into the smart city agenda.
+Also, different governments in Lagos State in the last five decades had used measures such as slum clearance, urban renewal, urban development amongst others, in bringing a serene urban development to the city, as explained in studies such as Agbola and Jinadu (1997); Gandy (2006); Ilesanmi (2010).
+In recent time, the issue of smart city agenda is on the increase.
+This study undertook a documentation of the characteristics of the existing buildings in the residential district areas of Lagos Island.
+Considering the changes in the building types found in these areas from their initial construction.
+Studying how these buildings characteristics fit into the smart city agenda.
 Also, the study investigated the factors that have influenced the changes in the building types, how it can affect smart city agenda, it implementations and reforms.
-This is viewed in correspondence with the strategy of urban renewal on the existing building types found in Lagos Island residential district areas.
+This is viewed in correspondence with the strategy of urban renewal on the existing building types found in the selected Lagos Island residential district areas.

-2. LITERATURE REVIEW
+2. Literature review

 2.1.
-The history and architecture of Lagos Island
+The History and Architecture of Lagos Island.